codepath-13/clubhub/README.md

 ## Overview
 ### Description
 An app where users can view and join different clubs/organizations that their university offers.
-Makes joinning and chatting with the club members very simple.
+Makes joinning clubs very simple.

 ### App Evaluation
 [Evaluation of your app across the following attributes]